• Home

 Hands in handcuffs, one natural and one made of vegetables, symbolizing healthy eating habits.

 Orthorexia nervosa is an eating disorder characterized by an obsessive focus on eating foods perceived as "healthy" or "pure," leading to restrictive eating patterns that can harm physical, psychological, or social well-being.
 Unlike other eating disorders such as anorexia nervosa or bulimia nervosa, where weight loss or body image are primary concerns, orthorexia involves an extreme preoccupation with food quality, nutritional content, or rigid dietary rules.
-Individuals with orthorexia may avoid entire food groups, meticulously plan meals, or feel intense guilt or anxiety when deviating from their self-imposed dietary standards, similar to those struggling with avoidant restrictive food intake.
+Individuals with orthorexia may avoid entire food groups, meticulously plan meals, or experience intense guilt or anxiety when deviating from their self-imposed dietary standards, similar to those struggling with avoidant restrictive food intake.
 This can result in malnutrition, social isolation, or emotional distress.
 While orthorexia is not formally recognized in the DSM-5, it is increasingly acknowledged in clinical settings and can affect people of any age or gender.
 Treatment typically involves psychological therapy, nutritional counseling, and addressing compulsive behaviors, much like the anorexia nervosa treatment and bulimia nervosa support.
-Living in a society obsessed with “healthy eating” complicates matters, as we are constantly bombarded with messages about cutting calories and monitoring food choices.
+Living in a society obsessed with "healthy eating" complicates matters, as we are constantly bombarded with messages about cutting calories and monitoring food choices.
 Consequently, orthorexia often goes undiagnosed.
 It's crucial to recognize that food should not dominate your time or energy.
 If your relationship with food is distracting you from being present with loved ones, causing anxiety, or preventing you from living according to your values, it may be time to seek support.
 Those in need of binge eating disorder help or diabulimia treatment can also benefit from reaching out.
 If you or a loved one is struggling, connect with our highly skilled clinicians here at Healing Nutrition Therapy, who can support you on your recovery journey.

 Diabulimia